zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

     {{< important >}}
 Consider how you want to set this field carefully.
-While deletions in Azure AD are reflected in NGINX Controller immediately, changes such as group permission updates or user reassignments are not.
-This means that, when using the default poll interval, it could take up to an hour for changes in Azure AD to be reflected in NGINX Controller.
+While deletions in Microsoft Entra are reflected in NGINX Controller immediately, changes such as group permission updates or user reassignments are not.
+This means that, when using the default poll interval, it could take up to an hour for changes in Microsoft Entra to be reflected in NGINX Controller.
     {{< /important >}}

 1. (Optional) Cache timeout: This is the time, in seconds, to wait before considering the AD Groups list to be outdated, or, "stale".